Grahp/Steno-Glossary/README.md

 Noun

 - A set of **keys**.
 A chord may consist of 0 **keys**, making it "empty".
-  - TODO They may be a phonetic or orthographic sequence, such as a letter sequence or phoneme.
-  - TODO Chords typically map to some part of a **translation**?
-  - TODO chords can also be shape based!

 Verb

 - The act of pressing down the set of **keys** that make up a chord on a **steno keyboard**.
 - Often used interchangeably with **stroke**.